-Level 3 Inputs-Primarily unobservable value drivers.
+Level 3 Inputs- Primarily unobservable value drivers.

-As of March 31, 2009, the Company had \$37,233,000 invested in available-for-sale marketable securities, comprised entirely of certificates of deposit and the related accrued interest receivable.
+As of June 30, 2009, the Company had \$27,193,000 invested in available-for-sale marketable securities, comprised entirely of certificates of deposit and the related accrued interest receivable.
 The Company determines fair value for certificates of deposit through quoted market prices, or Level 1 inputs.
 The Company has also previously invested in student loan auction rate securities, or ARS.
 Prior to January 1, 2008, the Company determined fair value for student loan ARS based on quoted market prices in active markets for identical assets.
-However, based on failures of student loan ARS to settle at auction during the three months ended March 31, 2008, the Company determined fair value for student loan ARS based on a discounted cash flow model at March 31, 2008.
+However, based on failures of student loan ARS to settle at auction during the six months ended June 30, 2008, the Company determined fair value for student loan ARS based on a discounted cash flow model at March 31, 2008.
 This model considered, among other things, the expected timing for successful auctions or refinancings in the future, the composition and quality of the underlying collateral and the creditworthiness of the issuer, and resulted in a fair value adjustment of \$297,000.
 Because these inputs were not observable, they were classified as Level 3 inputs under SFAS 157.
 All of the Company's previously owned ARS were redeemed by the issuers of the underlying securities at full par value in June and July 2008.
+Based on the June 2008 redemption and then-expected future redemptions, the Company reversed the fair value adjustment as of June 30, 2008.

-The adoption of SFAS No. 157 had no effect on the valuation of the Company's available-for-sale marketable securities as of March 31, 2009.
+The adoption of SFAS No. 157 had no effect on the valuation of the Company's available-for-sale marketable securities as of June 30, 2009 or December 31, 2008